How to Pick Between Term vs Whole Life Insurance

 These death benefits aren’t taxable, so your loved ones will receive them in full.
 However, there are some cases where your death benefit might be subject to tax.
 Check our guide on the tax consequences of life insurance in Canada for more details.

 Another important benefit is its cash value.
 As you pay premiums, your policy’s cash value will increase.
-Once you have enough built up, you can borrow against this cash value or withdraw them as an extra source of funds.
+Once you have enough built up, you can borrow against this cash value or withdraw it as an extra source of funds.

 Curious about how life insurance can be an investment vehicle?
 Learn more about investing with life insurance.